whatthehecker/switch-bot/controller/serial_protocol.md

 A command may only contain the data it is supposed to have.
 If there's any trailing data before the newline or the command is not one of the commands defined below, it is invalid.
 Invalid commands are silently discarded.

 ## Command prefixes
-- P: Press button.
-Holds and then shortly after releases a button again, similar to when you manually press a button.
+- T: Tap button.
+Holds and then shortly after releases a button again, similar to when you manually tap a button.
 - H: Hold button down.
 Only allowed for buttons and triggers which can be held down.
 - R: Release held button.
 Only allowed for buttons and triggers which can be held down.
 - S: Stick input.
 Followed by the name of the joystick and two decimal numbers (separated by a comma) describing the movement of the stick on the X and Y axis.